 Who is Performant Recovery, Inc.?

 Performant Recovery, Inc. aka Performant Financial is a debt collection agency located in Livermore, California.
 They acquired Premiere Credit of North America in August 2018.
-They specialize in collecting student loan debt and debts for state & federal government.

 You may see them listed on your credit report as a collections account.
 This can happen if you forgot to pay a bill or defaulted on your student loans and your account was sent to a debt collector.